drevinskiyvlad/task3_cypress/README.md

 ## Reporting

 Cypress provides detailed test reports and logs in its test runner interface.
 You can view the results of the test execution there.

-## Contributing

-If you would like to contribute to this project, please follow these guidelines:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Implement your changes and add relevant tests.
-4. Ensure all tests pass successfully.
-5. Create a pull request with a clear description of your changes.